 Since running only happens on one plane, front to back, incorporating this variety of exercise will challenge your mobility in different ways.
 It’ll also help you to correct any muscle imbalances or weaknesses by doing unilateral lifts.
 Establishing a workout split that involves both running and lifting will help to obtain optimal strength and endurance for both activities.

 How To Create an Effective Workout Plan

 The key to making this type of workout split work is understanding how much rest and recovery your body needs after each activity.
 Since a heavy lift will take more time to recover than a run, you’ll want to take this into consideration when planning your schedule.

 It’d be more beneficial to take a rest day after your heavy leg day and do the long run later in the week, followed by an upper body day.
 A certified trainer can help you create an effective schedule that will allow your body the proper time to rest and recover while making the most of your workouts.

-Personal Training & Group Lift Classes at Inspire Fitness Studio
+Personal Training & Group Lift Classes Near You at Inspire Fitness Studio

 Want to get in the best shape of your life this summer, while enjoying your outdoor runs and continuing to build strength?
-Check out our group lift classes, and personal training sessions at Inspire Fitness Studio in Arlington.
+Check out our group lift classes, and private in-person and virtual personal training sessions at Inspire Fitness Studio in Arlington.

 Our classes are designed to work all muscle groups throughout the week, building strength and endurance.
-Learn more about our classes here, or schedule a free consultation with one of our personal trainers in Arlington to create a customized workout plan!
+Learn more about our classes here, or schedule a free consultation with one of our personal trainers near you in Arlington, Ma to create a customized workout plan!
 Our certified personal trainers are committed to helping you reach your personal goals.